Modulating Low-Power Threshold Optical Bistability by Electrically Reconfigurable Free-Electron Kerr Nonlinearity: Electrically Reconfigurable Free-electron Kerr nonlinearity

 Finally, we investigate how the bias field tunes the optical bistability.
 In Fig. \ref{fig:statistic}a we present a statistics study for the optical bistabilities under different biases $\Delta u$, and detunings $\Delta\lambda$.
 Specific examples of $\Delta u$ (Figs. \ref{fig:statistic}b-e) and $\Delta\lambda$ (Figs. \ref{fig:statistic}f-h) dependencies are discussed.
 We investigate three InGaAs thicknesses: 8 nm, 11 nm (Fig. S3 \cite{supp}), and 14 nm.
 To fairly compare the strength of Kerr nonlinearity under different biases, in every scenario of Fig. \ref{fig:statistic}, we keep the detunings of the LBP and LSP the same as that shown in Fig. \ref{fig:linearmodulation}a.
 See details in Fig. S2 \cite{supp}.
 There are three crucial charactetristics of a bistable hysteresis: modulation depth (contrast), hysteresis width, and the power threshold.
 The contrast influences the fidelity, the width guarantees the writing and reading margins of optical memory, and the threshold determines the power consumption.
 As shown in the legend, we use the size of the scatters to indicate the hysteresis's width, \( w = 2\frac{I_{\rm th1}-I_{\rm th2}}{I_{\rm th1}+I_{\rm th2}} \). \( I_{\rm th1} \) and \( I_{\rm th2} \), defined at the half-maximum of the hysteresis, represent the thresholds for switching the states off and on.
 Then, the contrast is defined as the difference in reflectance between the maximum and minimum of the two stable states, which is indicated by the color of the scatters.
-The green and red shades mark the regions where the perturbed electron density $n_1$ is smaller than 20\% and 50\% of the minima of $n_0(\mathbf{r})$ under different biases, respectively.
-This indicates the limit set by the perturbative approach in the Taylor expansion ($n_1/n_0\ll 1$), which is the assumption \cite{de2021free} while deriving the FE hydrodynamic nonlinearities (Eq. \eqref{eq:cascaded}-\eqref{eq:SHG}).
+The green and red shades mark the regions where the perturbed electron density $n_1$ is smaller than 20\% and 50\% of the minima of $n_0(\mathbf{r})$ under different biases, respectively. {Note that the thresholds of 20\% and 50\% are not strict limits, they serve as indicative reference for the limit set by the perturbative approach} in the Taylor expansion ($n_1/n_0\ll 1$) which is the assumption \cite{de2021free} while deriving the FE hydrodynamic nonlinearities (Eq. \eqref{eq:cascaded}-\eqref{eq:SHG}).
 With these quantitative metrics, we can now assess our idea of tuning nonlinearity by a bias.

 In Fig. \ref{fig:statistic}a, the squares (the InGaAs layer thickness $g=14$ nm) are generally distributed above the spheres ($g=8$ nm), indicating that they require higher intensities to generate bistable states.
 Diamonds ($g=11$ nm) are apparently in between them, shown in Fig. S3 \cite{supp}.
 While a larger thickness can diminish the field confinement in the nanopatch, it can also increase the interaction length, maintaining a decent modulation contrast (indicated by the colors of the markers).
 As we reduce the InGaAs thickness from 14 nm to 8 nm, we can observe a significant drop in the threshold $I_{\rm th1}$, accompanied by an increase in the hysteresis width, as indicated by the generally larger sizes of the circles than the squares.
 The contrast of $g=8$ nm systems can still be pronounced due to the compensation of the field enhancement over the loss of interaction dimension.
 More importantly, as shown by the gray guide-to-eye lines, the threshold for systems with smaller gap thickness (\(g=8\) nm) is more sensitive to the bias voltage compared to those with \(g=14\) nm.
 This high sensitivity can be attributed to the larger ratio of the charge modulation depth to the total material thickness.